CS-DS-125/125book/py4e_rst/01-intro.rst

 Python is much more like a dog, loving you unconditionally, having a few key words that it understands, looking you with a sweet look on its face (``>>>``), and waiting for you to say something it understands.
-When Python says “SyntaxError: invalid syntax”, it is simply wagging its tail and saying, “You seemed to say something but I just don’t understand what you meant, but please keep talking to me (``>>>``).”
+When Python says "SyntaxError: invalid syntax", it is simply wagging its tail and saying, "You seemed to say something but I just don’t understand what you meant, but please keep talking to me (``>>>``)."

 As your programs become increasingly sophisticated, you will encounter three general types of errors:

 Syntax errors
    These are the first errors you will make and the easiest to fix.
-A syntax error means that you have violated the “grammar” rules of Python.
+A syntax error means that you have violated the "grammar" rules of Python.
 Python does its best to point right at the line and character where it noticed it was confused.
 The only tricky bit of syntax errors is that sometimes the mistake that needs fixing is actually